ms/buildtogether.tech/src/teams/index.md

 1. It increases the risk of people from marginalized groups being assigned lower-status work.

-2. It leads to [% i "big bang integration" %][% g big_bang %]big bang integration[% /g %][% /i %], in which all the components meet each other for the first time right at the end of the project.
+2. It leads to [% i "big bang integration" %][% g big_bang "big bang integration" %][% /i %], in which all the components meet each other for the first time right at the end of the project.
 Big bang almost always fails.

 3. Each team member only really understands one aspect of the project.
 This can